-Traffic flows on the majority of minor roads have been modelled using experimental statistics on average regional flows and fleet characteristics provided by data from DfT as in previous years.
-Regional average flows by vehicle type have been applied to each type of minor road (B and C roads or unclassified roads).
-For Northern Ireland, vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2009 report (Roads Service, 2010) which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.
+Traffic flows on the majority of minor roads are modelled using experimental statistics on average regional flows and fleet characteristics provided by data from DfT as in previous years.
+Regional average flows by vehicle type are applied to each type of minor road (B and C roads or unclassified roads).
+For Northern Ireland, vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2010 report (Road Service, 2011) which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.